Internal Medicine Residency

 State-of-the-art facilities and knowledgeable faculty and fellow residents support a balanced curriculum.
 Marshfield Clinic expands medical student and resident training opportunities from your first day to graduation.

-Marshfield, Wis., is a cozy community with affordable housing.
+Marshfield, Wisconsin is a cozy community with affordable housing.
 Enjoy short commutes, little-to-no traffic and various arts, entertainment and recreation.

 The primary aim of the Marshfield Clinic Health System (MCHS) Internal Medicine Residency Program is to advance the knowledge base and skill level of our residents in all aspects of patient care.
 We reinforce curiosity and advocate for critical thinking among our residents.
 We also believe that any resident physician will be in a better position to advocate for his or her patient when that resident possesses an advanced and positive sense of well-being.